puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 <a href="#kubescheduler-config-k8s-io-v1-Plugin"><code>[]Plugin</code></a>
 </td>
 <td>
-   <p>Disabled specifies default plugins that should be disabled.
+   <p>Disables specifies default plugins that should be disabled.
-When all default plugins need to be disabled, an array containing only one &quot;*&quot; should be provided.</p>
+When all default plugins need to be turned off, an array containing only one &quot;*&quot; should be provided.</p>
 </td>
 </tr>
 </tbody>